mirzawaqasahmed/f5-big-iq-lab/docs/class1/module3/lab1.rst

 Lab 3.1: Create Application via API (Ansible)
 --------------------------------------------
-In this lab, we are going to deploy a basci HTTP application using Ansible.
+In this lab, we are going to deploy a basic HTTP application using Ansible.

 .. warning :: **david** is used to execute Ansible playbooks, make sure it has the correct permission and is a LOCAL user (c.f.
 Class 1 Module 1)